cwayr/columns-on-cloud/content/blog/005-using-cdk-with-github-actions/index.md

 ---
 title: "Using AWS CKD with GitHub Actions (example)"
-date: "2023-07-14"
+date: "2023-07-17"
 description: Dive into this practical guide on how to integrate AWS CDK with GitHub Actions for streamlined deployments, including step-by-step instructions, potential pitfalls, and their solutions.
 ---

-# How to use CDK with GitHub Actions (example)

-Given that you already have an existing AWS CDK project, integrating it with GitHub Actions can streamline your deployment process.
-This straightforward guide aims to explain this process while addressing potential issues you might encounter.
+Incorporating GitHub Actions into your AWS CDK project can enhance your deployment workflow, promoting seamless automation and efficiency.
+This guide offers step-by-step instructions to facilitate this integration, while also addressing potential challenges that may arise throughout the process.

 ## **AWS Credentials and GitHub Secrets**